Alphabetical Plant Listing

 If unsure which Astilbe to select for your garden or containers, here is a list of favorite Astilbe varieties among gardeners.
 If acclaimed by others, you cannot go wrong!

-Astilbe 'Sprite' (Simplicifolia Hybrid) is a popular choice with gardeners thanks to its airy, shell-pink flowers which open even in heavy shade.
-This dwarf Astilbe is particularly suited to outdoor containers and won the 1994 Perennial Plant of the Year Award as well as the prestigious Award of Garden Merit of the Royal Horticultural Society.
+Astilbe ‘Sprite’ (Simplicifolia Hybrid) is a popular choice with gardeners thanks to its airy, shell-pink flowers, which open even in heavy shade.
+This dwarf Astilbe is particularly suited to outdoor containers and won the 1994 Perennial Plant of the Year Award and the prestigious Award of Garden Merit of the Royal Horticultural Society.
 Blooms in mid-late summer and grows up to 12-18 in. tall (30-45 cm).

 Astilbe 'Bridal Veil' (Arendsii Hybrid) is a reliable and free flowering Astilbe with luminous, dense, ivory-white flower plumes in late spring - early summer, which stand out in the night garden.
 Winner of the Award of Garden Merit of the Royal Horticultural Society, it grows up to 28 in. tall (70 cm).